airdeploy/airdeploy-docs/docs/api-reference/react.md

 }
 ```

-The purpose of this component is to initialize Flagger, `apiKey` is the only required field.
+The purpose of this component is to initialize Flagger in your application component tree. `apiKey` is the only required field.

-Pass an entity to share it across all FlagProvider's children:
+Pass an entity to share it across all FlagProvider's children, for example, if there a single user entity that is constant.
+You can also override this entity with downstream components.

 ```javascript
 import {FlagProvider, FlagSwitch, Flag, withFlag} from 'flagger-react'